np-guard/vpc-network-config-analyzer/README.md

-      --dump-resources string   file path to store resources collected from the cloud provider -f, --filename string         file path to store results -h, --help                    help for vpcanalyzer -o, --output string           output format; must be one of [json, txt, md, drawio, arch_drawio, svg, arch_svg, html, arch_html, debug]
+      --dump-resources string   file path to store resources collected from the cloud provider -f, --filename string         file path to store results -h, --help                    help for vpcanalyzer -o, --output string           output format; must be one of [json, txt, md, drawio, arch_drawio, svg, arch_svg, html, arch_html]
   -p, --provider string         collect resources from an account in this cloud provider -q, --quiet                   runs quietly, reports only severe errors and results -r, --region stringArray      cloud region from which to collect resources, can pass multiple regions